delhivery/LeaderCluster/README.md

 - Before each iteration, all the existing clusters are sorted in decreasing order of their weights to ensure that we create clusters of greater weights

+In each iteration of iterative cluster refinement:
+- Data points are assigned to their nearest cluster amongst the clusters created above
+- Thereafter, a new weighted centroid for the cluster is created

 ## How to build
 Requirements:-
 - Java 8 (Ubuntu 16.04): `sudo apt-get install openjdk-8-jdk`